-Aurizon Network's UT5 DAAU has been developed following detailed consultation with coal producers and represents a package of amendments to Aurizon Network's existing UT5 Undertaking arrangements.
+The Revised UT5 DAAU has been developed following detailed consultation with Aurizon Network, coal producers and train operators and represents a package of amendments to Aurizon Network's existing UT5 Undertaking arrangements.

-Amongst other things, Aurizon Network is seeking the following amendments to its UT5 Undertaking:
+Amongst other things, the amendments the QCA considers would be appropriate to approve include:

 - Extending the term of the UT5 Undertaking to 30 June 2027 with processes to reset allowable revenues and reference tariffs for the reset period (2023-24 to 2026-27) (section 1.8). - Increasing the Approved WACC from 5.7% to 5.9% (from 3 May 2019), with a further 0.4% increase following certain milestones related to the Initial Capacity Assessment Report, and a 0.3% reduction to apply where the rebate mechanism ceases to apply (section 1.5). - Maintenance allowances to be developed on an annual basis from 1 July 2021, with processes for direct customer involvement in developing maintenance strategies and budgets.
-Where Aurizon Network does not obtain pre-approval from end users, the QCA assesses and determines the annual maintenance strategy and budget (section 1.2). - The QCA determining the extent to which annual maintenance cost claims are consistent with approved maintenance strategies and budgets from 1 July 2021, with adjustments to reference tariffs to reflect QCA approved maintenance expenditure (section 1.2). - A new role for an Independent Expert to undertake a range of tasks (section 2.1), including:
+Where Aurizon Network does not obtain pre-approval from coal end users, the QCA assesses and determines the annual maintenance strategy and budget (section 1.2). - The QCA determining the extent to which annual maintenance cost claims are consistent with approved maintenance strategies and budgets from 1 July 2021, with adjustments to reference tariffs to reflect QCA approved maintenance expenditure (section 1.2). - A new role for an Independent Expert to undertake a range of tasks (section 2.1), including: - Determination of capacity of the below-rail network and broader supply chain, identifying existing capacity deficits and making recommendations on how these should be addressed.